christ-offer/ez-i18n-webcomponent/README.md

 # Limitations

-- Does not implement caching of elements or lazy loading of translations as of now
+- Implements DOM element caching for better performance with large numbers of translated elements

+  - Translation lookup paths are cached to avoid repeated string splitting
+  - DOM queries are cached when possible to reduce performance impact
-  - This should more rely on being used in a MPA and depend on good caching of translation files.
+  - Still relies on being used in a MPA and depends on good caching of translation files for optimal performance
-  - Does mean that there will be some performance impact if there are _a lot_ of translations. (for most use-cases this will not matter)

 - Does not supported nested elements in the markup